WeblateOrg/weblate/docs/admin/install.rst

 Creating database in PostgreSQL
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-It is usually good idea to run Weblate in separate database and separate user:
+It is usually good idea to run Weblate in a separate database and separate user account:

 .. code-block:: sh